Rhuddlan Castle – Family Travel Guide

 History: Edward the 1st went on what could only be described as a castle crusade in North Wales.
 Rhuddlan along with Conwy, Caernarfon, Harlech, Beaumaris, and others castle’s assisted Edwards the 1st in keeping control of the Welsh.
 The building of these fortifications occurred in the late in the 12th century following the first Welsh War.
 Some sort of castle was first mentioned in this spot in 1086 during the Norman reign of Britain.

 The Rhuddlan Castle I am talking about was constructed fully in 1277.
-Rhuddlan, unlike Edward’s other Castle’s, is situated inland from the coast.
+Rhuddlan, unlike Edward’s other Castles of Wales, is situated inland from the coast.
 Edward thought it prudent to have representation inland as well as coastal to show the might and power of the English.
 The King’s 8th daughter Elizabeth was born in the castle and aptly known as Elizabeth of Rhuddlan.
 This posed a problem with supplying the castle.
-Edward, as kings do ordered the river Clyde, diverted 3.5km so the castle could be service by ships entering from the ocean.
+Edward, as kings ordered the river Clyde, diverted 3.5km so the castle could be served by ships entering from the ocean.
 Ruins of the old dock area and gate still remain outside the castle walls near the river bank.
 The outer walls of Rhuddlan were surrounded by a dry moat to help prevent land attacks.
 This moat is still present today.

 Rhuddlan played an important part in Welsh history.
 It was at Rhuddlan in 1284 that a new system of English government was established over much of Wales by the Statute of Rhuddlan.
 This English act of government lasted 250 until the mid 15th Century.
-After this time, Rhuddlan Castle slipped into disuse and ill repair ass it strategic and administrative importance dwindled.
+After this time, Rhuddlan Castle slipped into disuse and ill repair as it strategic and administrative importance dwindled.

 The castle is in bad condition in parts.
 There is certainly enough of the castle left for your imagination to see that during its time it would have been very impressive and intimidating to anyone game enough to attack.
 Its high walls and towers are still a standout for castle lovers.
 Metal steps and safety rails have been installed to allow you to get the magnificent view from the top of the walls.
 Edward must have stood here in his time surveying his lands and people of North Wales.
 Watching supply ships sailing under his flag slowly sail towards the castle up the river.

 I took my time to stand in the middle of the castle and close my eyes.
-Trying to imagine the blacksmith shoeing the horses, Trying to smell the royal meals cooking trying to see The queen in her Royal gown walking the grounds carrying baby Elizabeth, The royal guards in the uniform manning the gates.
+Trying to imagine the blacksmith shoeing the horses, Trying to smell the royal meals cooking trying to see The Queen in her Royal gown walking the grounds carrying baby Elizabeth, The Royal guards in the uniform manning the gates.
 I really enjoyed our short time at Rhuddlan we were the sole visitors there for 90% of our stay.
 Rhuddlan will only take you 30 minutes to explore, I could have stayed for hours playing out Rhuddlan in my mind.
 What a sight it would have been.

 Rhuddlan castle defender of the North and the English crown today lies broken and weary.
 Beaten by time and battle from another world another piece of history.
-Rhuddlan stands still looking over its lands and silently waiting for its kings, Queens and Princesses to return home.
+Rhuddlan stands still looking over its lands and silently waiting for its Kings, Queens and Princesses to return home.
 Rhuddlan is still a must for castle lovers.
 The Castles of North Wales are one of our 5 things not to miss in North Wales

 How to get to Rhuddlan: Public transport to the castle is not available.
 Buses run to Rhuddlan via Towyn and Rhyl.
 Access by car is via A525 or A547

-Con’s for kids: Mostly the ground is all grass so maybe hard to push the stroller for younger kids.
+Con’s for kids: Mostly the ground is all grass so may be hard to push the stroller for younger kids.

 Food: We recommend Chilli Pink In Rhyl for a meal.
-Excellent, budget priced buffet.
+Excellent, budget-priced buffet.

 Additional attractions: Knightly’s fun park in Towyn is a local institution.
 Knightly’s has been in operation since the 60’s.
 Knightly’s features a fun fair, rides, an arcade, and a restaurant and bar.